luismede/luismede/README.md

 #
 </br>

-  I am a developer and Final year elementary school student.
+  I am a developer and High school student.
 Since 2020, with the goal of creating solutions that change people's lives in some way.
 I currently focus my studies on Java and Python.
 I like to challenge myself with innovative projects and new learning experiences.

 #

 - 👨‍💻 Working on random projects in my free time
 - 🇺🇲 Learning English - A2 Pre-Intermediate English Level
-- 📚 In the selection process for the institute J&F
+- 📚 Systems development student at Institute J&F

 #